 Experience the emirates like never before, thanks to its extraordinary outdoor offering

-With the UAE winter in full swing, now is the perfect time to explore the adventurous escapes the country has to offer.
+Before summer temperatures take over the city, now is the perfect time to explore the adventurous escapes the country has to offer.
 From kayaking through the capital’s mangrove forests to hiking along scenic wadis, the cooler climes bring several opportunities to get up close to nature.
 Whether you prefer your adventures on the sand, in the sea or among the mountains, there’s something unique to discover in each of the seven emirates.

 AMONG THE MOUNTAINS